pranjalisr/VR-Experience/README.md

 ## Features

 - User Authentication: Secure login system to ensure only authorized users can access the VR experience.
-- VR Scene: An interactive 3D environment rendered using Three.js and React Three Fiber.
+- VR Scene: An interactive 3D environment rendered using Three.js and React Three Fiber.hh
 - Content Management: Interface for adding and managing VR environments and objects.
 - Responsive Design: User-friendly interface that works well on both desktop and VR-capable devices.